c0rv4x/project-black/README.md

 ![amass recommended](https://i.imgur.com/UaGkqmu.png)

-This would be launch `amass -d hackerone.com -ip`.
+This would launch `amass -d hackerone.com -ip`.
 Note that in this case we did not specify any domain.
-This is beacause the `All_top_level_domains` check box looked into the scope, saw that `hackerone.com` was added to the scope and launched `amass` against it.
+This is beacause the `All_top_level_domains` check box means looking into the scope which is stored in the database.
+So the program sees that `hackerone.com` was added to the scope and launches `amass` against it.

 Upon finishing, the new data is automatically added to scope.